 Longitudinal Wave

-A longitudinal wave is a type of mechanical wave where the particles of the medium move parallel to the direction the wave travels.
+Mechanical waves are produced when particles vibrate in a medium through which the waves propagate.
+A longitudinal wave is a mechanical wave where the particles of the medium move parallel to the direction of wave propagation.

 Imagine a slinky stretched out on a flat surface.
 When you push one end of the slinky forward and backward, some coils compress while others spread apart.
 These regions of compression (where particles are squeezed together) and expansion or rarefaction (where particles are spread apart) create a longitudinal wave that travels along the slinky.